qouteall/immptl/docs/wiki/Portal-Gun.md

 Each player's portal does not interfere with other players'.

-### Make the portal gun to only work on some blocks

-By using commands, you can obtain a portal gun that only works on some blocks.
-For example, `/give @p portalgun:portal_gun{allowedBlocks:["#minecraft:ice","minecraft:stone"]} 1` gives a portal gun that only works on stone block and ice blocks (including ice, packed ice, blue ice and frosted ice).
-The `minecraft:stone` is the block id of stone.
-The `#minecraft:ice` refers to the `minecraft:ice` block tag.

 ### Energy

 In the latest version, the portal gun item initially has 100 units of energy.
 Using portal gun to create the portal costs 1 energy unit.
 When the portal gun runs out of energy, you can recharge it using a nether star via crafting: